benc-uk/batcomputer/devops/readme.md

 The pipeline YAML files define variables specific to that model & Notebook, the actual task steps are held in a template called `pipelines/templates/run-databricks-job.yaml`

 ### Trigger
-These pipelines are set to trigger on specific files, `notebooks/scikit-batcomputer.py` and `notebooks/scikit-titanic.py` so they only perform CI when those Notebooks are saved/synced from DataBricks to the git repo
+These pipelines are set to trigger on specific files, `notebooks/scikit-batcomputer.py` and `notebooks/scikit-titanic.py` so they only perform CI when those Notebooks are saved/synced from DataBricks and pushed to the git repo

 ## Continuous Integration - Build API Model App Container Image
 Two pipelines are provided to train the models via CI